315+ Telescopes Ranked

 See All Telescopes' Ranklist

-Best Similar Featured Alternative: In every aspect, the Sky-Watcher Virtuoso GTi 150P is a far superior GoTo telescope.
-If you insist on purchasing only a tripod-mounted computerized Maksutov-Cassegrain, your options are limited in terms of pricing with the Celestron 4SE, Sky-Watcher 102 mm Skymax AZ-GTi, Meade ETX-90 AT, and Celestron NexStar 127SLT being the major options.
-Among the Maksutov choices, Celestron NexStar 127SLT would be our top pick.
+Best Comparable Alternative: In every aspect, the Sky-Watcher Virtuoso GTi 150P is a far superior GoTo telescope.
+If you’re set on a tripod-mounted, computerized Maksutov-Cassegrain , your options are limited to models like the Celestron 4SE, Sky-Watcher 102 mm Skymax AZ-GTi, and Celestron NexStar 127SLT.
+Of these, our top pick is the Celestron NexStar 127SLT.

 What We Like